pitxitojt/pitx-app/README.md

 ## Things to keep in mind

-1. The Supabase account is only in free tier.
-[Limitations of a free account](https://supabase.com/pricing)
+1. The Supabase account is limited to the free tier.
+[Limitations of a free account](https://supabase.com/pricing).
+Paying for the service will be necessary to scale the application.
+2. Mobile OTP/authentication currently only works with the OJT phone number as sending is limited only to verified numbers at the moment.
+Also, each mobile OTP sent costs money (the amount depends on the provider)

+3. Supabase currently supports both Twilio and Vonage for OTP, among others.

-2. [Twilio](https://console.twilio.com/) requires account verification before the app is able to send messages to any number.
+   3.1.
+[Twilio](https://console.twilio.com/) requires account verification before the app is able to send messages to any number.
 They request documents.

-3. [Vonage](https://dashboard.nexmo.com/) is an alternative which does not request documents.
-However, you would need to top up to be able send to any number (costs minimum of 10 EUR).
+   3.2.
+[Vonage](https://dashboard.nexmo.com/) is an alternative which, AFAIK, does not request documents.
+However, you would need to top up to be able to send to any number (costs 10 EUR minimum).

 4. There are two branches in this repo: `main` and `food`.
 In `main`, the food quick action redirects to the original **okpo.com/pitx** website as stated in the app guidelines (which can be found in MS Teams chat with Sir Ibarlin).
 In `food`, it redirects to **pitxfoodstaging.pitx.com.ph**, another project the previous intern was tasked to do.
 However, this site still needs further testing and pending payment integration.